microsoft/Data-Science-For-Beginners/1-Introduction/04-stats-and-probability/README.md

 From central limit theorem it also follows that, when N&rarr;&infin;, the probability of the sample mean to be equal to &mu; becomes 1.
 This is known as **the law of large numbers**.

+## Covariance and Correlation

+One of the things Data Science does is finding relations between data.
+We say that two sequences **correlate** when they exhibit the similar behavior at the same time, i.e. they either rise/fall simultaneously, or one sequence rises when another one falls and vice versa.
+In other words, there seems to be some relation between two sequences.

+> Correlation does not necessarily indicate causal relationship between two sequences; sometimes both variables can depend on some external cause, or it can be purely by chance the two sequences correlate.
+However, strong mathematical correlation is a good indication that two variables are somehow connected.

+ Mathematically, the main concept that show the relation between two random variables is **covariance**, that is computed like this: Cov(X,Y) = **E**\[(X-**E**(X))(Y-**E**(Y))\].
+We compute the deviation of both variables from their mean values, and then product of those deviations.
+If both variables deviate together, the product would always be a positive value, that would add up to positive covariance.
+If both variables deviate out-of-sync (i.e. one falls below average when another one rises above average), we will always get negative numbers, that will add up to negative covariance.
+If the deviations are not dependent, they will add up to roughly zero.

+The absolute value of covariance does not tell us much on how large the correlation is, because it depends on the magnitude of actual values.
+To normalize it, we can divide covariance by standard deviation of both variables, to get **correlation**.
+The good thing is that correlation is always in the range of [-1,1], where 1 indicates strong positive correlation between values, -1 - strong negative correlation, and 0 - no correlation at all (variables are independent).

 ## 🚀 Challenge